Ahmed has 5 RBIs in Diamondbacks’ 10-1 win over A’s

 Ahmed hit a three-run homer off Frankie Montas (2-2) in the first inning and had a two-run single in the second.
 Kole Calhoun also homered off Montas and Weaver (1-4) allowed a run on three hits, retiring the final 10 batters he faced.

-The A’s had four hits — one after the second inning — and struck out 13 times.
+Arizona’s bullpen took it from there, holding the A’s to four hits — one after the second inning — with 13 strikeouts.

+“When things don’t go well, you’re concerned about it, and when you score some runs, hit some homers, you’re not as much,” A’s manager Bob Melvin said.
+“We do have some guys who will strike out.
+At some point in time it becomes a little bit of a concern.”

 The right-handed Weaver has struggled to start his second season in the desert, allowing at least four earned runs in three of his four starts.
 He was on a tight pitch count (3 1/3 innings) the last time out in attempt the limit the potential for blowup.

 Weaver worked out of a jam in the first inning, but pitched so well manager Torey Lovullo left him on the mound to earn his first win.
-He struck out six.
+He let out a yell after striking out Marcus Semien to end the fifth, his sixth of the night.

+“I just feel like I pitch better, the game flows more to what I’m trying to do when the emotion is flowing, a little bit more of an edge,” Weaver said.
+“As pitchers, we try to minimize our emotion, try to keep an even-keel demeanor, but there’s got a little bit of a show of it.”

 Montas was scratched from his last start Friday against San Francisco and had not pitched since Aug.
 8 against Houston.